-A third line of work~\cite{harnessing} argues that embodied execution should not be entrusted entirely to the agent.
+A third line of work~\citep{harnessing} argues that embodied execution should not be entrusted entirely to the agent.
 Instead, execution must remain policy-constrained, observable, interruptible, recoverable, and auditable through a dedicated runtime governance layer.
 This perspective separates agent cognition from execution oversight and introduces a concrete governance pipeline including capability admission, policy checking, execution watching, recovery management, human override, and audit logging.
-In this way, the system controls not only what the agent intends to do, but also what may actually execute under runtime constraints.
+In this way, the system controls both what the agent intends to do and what may actually execute under runtime constraints.

 Taken together, these three directions establish a compelling foundation for long-lived embodied intelligence: one persistent agent, modular evolving capabilities, and runtime-governed execution.
 However, they also expose a systems problem that remains insufficiently studied.
 Once capabilities evolve into new versions, how should those new versions enter a running embodied system?
 A capability upgrade is not just another execution request.
 It may change interfaces, alter behavior distributions, expand permission requirements, break existing recovery assumptions, or interact differently with runtime policies.
 In other words, even if capability evolution is desirable and runtime governance is already in place, the transition from an old capability version to a new one may itself become a source of policy breakage, unsafe execution, and system instability.